-Teams must not reveal the identity of their institution, Jurisdiction, or nationality of origin to judges at any time during a Round.
-The Administrator may impose a Penalty (up to and including disqualification) against any Team that intentionally or inadvertently discloses its school, Jurisdiction, or country of origin to a judge during a Round, whether or not such disclosure occurs during a Moot.
-All instances of disclosure during a Round shall be reported to the Executive Director.
-Merely posting pictures of a Jessup Team or Team Member(s) on social media or a publicly available website, absent other facts, does not constitute a violation of this Rule.
+- (a) Except to the extent permitted in (b), Teams must not reveal the identity of their institution, Jurisdiction, or nationality of origin to judges at any time during a Round.
+The Administrator may impose a Penalty (up to and including disqualification) against any Team that intentionally or inadvertently discloses its school, Jurisdiction, or country of origin to a judge during a Round in violation of this Rule, whether or not such disclosure occurs during a Moot.
+All instances of disclosure during a Round shall be reported to the Executive Director. - (b) Posting pictures of or comments relating to a Jessup Team or Team Member(s) on social media or a publicly available website is permitted, provided that: - (i) the Team Number is not disclosed; - (ii) identification of the Team, if included, is limited to the institution and Jurisdiction that the Team represents and Team Member names; - (iii) the posts are not directed at or specifically shared with judges.